 Finally, we have a number of exciting new initiatives that will enable students to go deeper with their work and to apply their skills to produce more inspiring and impactful change.
 These initiatives are the Environmental Leadership Incubator (ELI), the Center for Undergraduate Environmental Leadership (CUEL), and the Global Environmental Justice Project (GEJP).
 These centers are spaces of innovation, creativity, collaboration, and problem solving, where students work to produce research, science, technology, art, and actions that promote sustainable, equitable, and lasting solutions for the earth and its peoples in 21st century.

-As we near our 50th anniversary, we will host a series of campus-wide and public events for a national and global audience to commemorate the progress we have made in the program’s first half-century, while charting a course for what we plan to accomplish over the next fifty years.
+As we celebrate our 50th year as an academic department at UC Santa Barbara we will host a series of campus-wide and public events for a national and global audience to commemorate the progress we have made in the program’s first half-century, while charting a course for what we plan to accomplish over the next fifty years.
 We hope this website will help you become familiar with our program and if you have any questions that you can’t find the answer to, send us an email.